 A right of occupation is a right to occupy a property for a specified period.
 This right can be for anyone whether they currently live with you or not.

 Many people in second marriages or relationships often find a right of occupation a way of meeting their wishes.
 Imagine you have a property owned by husband and wife, husband dies leaving everything to wife.
-Wife can then do what she wants with the property, she can sell, spend all the money, get remarried, leave the property to someone else, the list goes on.
-This could mean that the husbands children never receive any inheritance.
-Instead a right of occupation could be set up to state that the wife can live in the house for the rest of her life but when it is sold the husbands share of the property goes to his children.
+A wife can then do what she wants with the property, she can sell, spend all the money, get remarried, leave the property to someone else, the list goes on.
+This could mean that the husband's children never receive any inheritance.
+Instead, a right of occupation could be set up to state that the wife can live in the house for the rest of her life but when it is sold the husbands share of the property goes to his children.

 A Life Interest Trust gives someone an interest in a trust asset for the duration of their life and when that person dies the assets pass on to someone else.
 The person who has the interest for their lifetime is known as the life tenant.
 The person who receives the asset after the life tenant dies is known as the remainderman.